romanhaa/Cerebro/README.md

 ### Gene expression

 Allows to show the expression of specified genes (showing the average per cell if multiple genes) in the data set.
+Calculation is triggered after pressing `SPACE` or `ENTER`.
-Genes must be pasted in separate lines or separated by either space, comma, semicolon.
+Multiple genes must be submitted in separate lines or separated by either space, comma, semicolon.
 Shows which genes are available or missing (or misspelled) in data set.
 Expression levels are shown in dimensional reductions and as violin plots for every sample and cluster.
 Average expression across all cells of the 50 most expressed genes (of the ones specified by the user) are shown as well to quickly spot which genes drive the color scale.